Skip to main content

 Dairy products – milk, cheese and yogurt – are important sources of calcium, phosphorus and protein, which are all needed for the normal growth and development of bones during childhood and the teenage years.
 During this time, our bones grow rapidly in length and strength and large amounts of calcium are deposited in them.
 That’s why teenagers need more calcium than at any other time in life

-By the time girls are 18 years old and boys 20 years old, around 90 percent of bone strength and density has already been achieved.
+By the time girls are 18 years old and boys 20 years old, around 90% of bone strength and density has already been achieved.
 Our bones keep growing and strengthening until around our late 20s, when they are at their thickest and strongest – known as peak bone mass.
 Then by our mid-30s, our bones start to lose calcium faster than they store it – and so gradually lose their strength.
 This is a normal part of getting older and it happens to everyone.
 The key is to make sure our bones are as strong as they can be at their peak.
 That’s why it’s so important to have a calcium-rich diet in our teens.
 Put simply, the more calcium that’s deposited in our bones during this time, the stronger our bones will be in later life.

 Check out calcium here.